 - Arial: This sans-serif font is often used for branding and website or mobile design, making it a good option for those in the creative field or applying for marketing jobs.

-- Georgia: This serif font is easy to read and has a classic, professional look.
+- Georgia: This serif font is easy to read.

 - Helvetica: This sans-serif font is popular in branding and design and is considered easy to read on screens.